2metres/health-role-descriptions/_roles/lead-product-manager.md

 You will work with the Product Managers to create the vision for the product, and set the day-to-day priorities to fulfil that vision and ensure your team delivers.
 You will create the environment that allows the teams to succeed.

-You will also build empathy with users by regularly observing real people using those services, gaining crucial first-hand experience which will guide your work.

 ### Your skills

 The unit of delivery is the team.
 People bring skills to the team to deliver services.
 As a product manager, you will bring these skills and attributes to the team: